HOA Social Media Policy: What Rules To Enforce?

 - Appoint Administrators.
 Generally, board members should act as the group’s administrators.
 But, you should also appoint specific board members to post updates, approve or deny posts from members, and manage or reply to comments.
 You can also assign different members for each role.

 - Deal With Negative Posts Appropriately.
 There will always be negative posters online, your HOA social media page included.
 Instead of ignoring negative posts or comments, take the time to respond to them.
 Let them know you understand what they’re saying and have acknowledged their opinion.
 This shows that you care about homeowner issues.
 Then, move the conversation to a private medium.

 What’s a Good HOA Social Media Policy?

 Every homeowners association should have an HOA communications policy, and it extends to social media as well.
 Typical HOA rules about social media dictate how homeowners should behave in an online setting.

 Board members must only post content that’s related to the association.
-This includes meeting dates, community event details, new HOA rules, changes to existing HOA rules, and reminders to the deadline of dues.
+This includes meeting dates, community event details, new HOA rules, changes to existing HOA rules, and reminders of the deadline of dues.

 Additionally, other content worth posting or sharing include: